 The seven cities EBMUD serves within Alameda County are Alameda, Albany, Berkeley, Emeryville, Oakland, Piedmont and San Leandro.
 These cities along the eastern shore of the San Francisco Bay feature pleasant climate and a rich diverse culture.
 They are host to the nation's strongest research, development and innovation clusters.
 In addition to excelling in many diversified technical disciplines, the area features leading research institutions and higher education institutions.
-These include the Lawrence Berkeley National Laboratory and University of California Berkeley as well as a high concentration of private technology development companies and clean tech innovation centers.
-The Port of Oakland is also an important distribution base for logistics activities that serves all of Northern California's importing and exporting cargo traffic.
-The education sector in this region provides the highest number of jobs, followed by the trade, transportation and utilities sector, and then by the manufacturing sector.
-In addition to the employers mentioned above, other employers of interest include Annie's Homegrown, Bayer Healthcare, Clif Bar, Clorox, Cost Plus, Dryer's/Edy's Grand Ice Cream, Kaiser Permanente, Pandora, Peet's Coffee and Tea, Pixar, County of Alameda, Alta Bates and Summit Medical Center, Oakland Unified School District and City of Oakland.
+These include the Lawrence Berkeley National Laboratory and University of California Berkeley, as well as, a high concentration of private technology development companies and clean tech innovation centers.
+The Port of Oakland is also vital to national economic competitiveness, strengthening the national balance of trade, and handling 99 percent of containerized cargo in Northern California.
+The government sector provides the largest share of total payroll employment by industry in the East Bay, followed by the health care, retail trade and leisure and hospitality, professional scientific and technical services, manufacturing, and construction.
+In addition to the employers mentioned above, other major employers include Kaiser Permanente, Alameda County, City of Oakland, Bay Area Rapid Transit (BART), State of California, Oakland Unified School District, Alta Bates Summit Medical Center, Pandora, East Bay Regional Park District, Clorox, Bayer Healthcare, Cost Plus, Dryer's/Edy's Grand Ice Cream, Peet's Coffee and Tea, PowerBar, Clif Bar, IKEA, Novartis, Acme Bread Company, and Pixar.

 The West Contra Costa County region includes El Cerrito, Hercules, Pinole, Richmond and San Pablo.
 This region historically has been one of the Bay Area's significant manufacturing regions.
 In addition, this region provides favorable weather, excellent bay and bridge views, as well as marinas that offer excellent residential values for those seeking to escape higher prices elsewhere in the San Francisco Bay Area.
 The Craneway Pavillion, a repurposed Ford Factory located on San Francisco Bay, houses a number of emerging technology companies and also includes an attractive event space.
 The adjacent Rosie the Riveter Museum documents some of the past industrial history of the area.
 The San Pablo Bay is a favored saltwater fishing destination and also is a popular wintering stop and migratory staging ground for numerous species of waterfowl.
 Chevron is the largest employer in the West Contra Costa region and this sub-region, with its cluster of refineries, is a national leader in the petrochemical industry.
-The growth of biotechnology and medical devices in the region will get a boost when the proposed second campus of Lawrence Berkeley National Laboratory is established, bringing with it researchers and partnerships with the private sector that will further innovation and employment.
-In addition to Chevron, other employers of note include Bio-Rad and Sangamo Biosciences.
+The growth of biotechnology and medical devices in the region will get a boost when the proposed second campus of Lawrence Berkeley National Laboratory is completed, bringing with it researchers and partnerships with the private sector that will further innovation and employment.
+In addition to Chevron, other major employers include Bio-Rad Laboratories, West Contra Costa Unified School District, Doctors Medical Center, and Sangamo Biosciences.